NMAK15005U Advanced Vector Spaces (AdVec)

 If the mandatory assignment has not been approved before the regular exam, the student must contact the course coordinator when he/she registers for the re-exam.
-The student will then be given a written assignment four weeks before the re-exam week.
+The student will then be given a written homework assignment of 5 days, at least four weeks before the re-exam week.
 The assignment must be approved no later than three weeks before the exam.

 All aids are allowed during the preparation time, but no aids allowed during the examination.

 The student must in a satisfactory way demonstrate that he/she has mastered the learning outcome of the course.